How Many Coronavirus Cases Are Happening In Schools? This Tracker Keeps Count

 Looking for a snapshot of coronavirus outbreaks in U.S. schools?
 The National Education Association has just launched a tracker of cases in public K-12 schools.

-The tracker is broken down by state, and shows schools and counties with known cases, suspected cases and deaths, as well as whether those infected were students or staff.
+The tracker is broken down by state and shows schools and counties with known cases and suspected cases and deaths, as well as whether those infected were students or staff.
 It also includes links to the local news reports so users know where the virus data comes from.

 The NEA tracker builds on the volunteer efforts of a Kansas theater teacher Alisha Morris.
 In early August, just ahead of the new school year, Morris was looking for data about coronavirus cases in U.S. schools.
-She could find local news reports about positive cases at individual schools around the country but nothing that gave her a cohesive picture of how the virus was spreading in schools.
+She could find local news reports about positive cases at individual schools across the country but nothing that gave her a cohesive picture of how the virus was spreading in schools.

 So Morris built it herself.